⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 When limits are ignored, legitimacy collapses.

-A Terry stop is a temporary detention—not a blank check.
+A Terry stop is temporary detention — not a blank check.

-When those boundaries are respected, the law works.
+When those boundaries are respected, the law functions.

 When they are crossed, authority exceeds its reach.